Two dimensional modelling of the interaction between electromagnetic waves and plasma-metamaterial composite structures using the particle-in-cell method: Introduction

 Refs. \cite{agranovich2004,shadrivov2006} reported the generation of the second harmonic waves in negative $N$ with quadratic nonlinear response.
 Also the nonlinear frequency conversion process was demonstrated to be analogous to non-linear optics \cite{boyd2008}.
 Also, experimental studies were performed with the combination of the arrays of metal wires as a negative-$\varepsilon$ material \cite{shelby2001,houck2003,parazzoli2003}.
 The array of metal wires has a cut-off frequency and acquires negative $\varepsilon$ under the cut-off frequency as in the over-dense plasma \cite{rotman1962}.
 A composite of an overdense plasma and a negative-$\mu$ metamaterial has been investigated experimentally \cite{nakamura2014,iwai2015a,iwai2015b} and by means of numerical simulations \cite{sakai2011,kourtzanidis2016}.
 It was demonstrated that that refractive index $N$ was negative, the second harmonic wave was present in Ref. \cite{iwai2015a}, and SRRs were electrically connected with plasma at a microscopic level \cite{iwai2015b}, wave propagation was not clearly confirmed in the composite of an overdense plasma and a negative-$\mu$ metamaterial.
 Ref.\cite{iwai2017} conducted 1D electromagnetic PIC simulations of EM wave propagation in the composite of overdense plasma and the negative-$\mu$ metamaterial.
 In their simulation EM waves enter the plasma-metamaterial composite, and propagate in it with a negative phase velocity and a positive group velocity.
 This way, Ref.\cite{iwai2017} confirmed that the plasma-metamaterial composite has a negative refractive index.
-Ref. \cite{iwai2020} gives an uptodate background to the experimental implementation of the considered research.
+Ref. \cite{iwai2020} gives an uptodate background to the experimental implementation of the considered research. {In particular \citet{iwai2020} conducted measurements of properties of transmitted microwaves and plasma parameters in a composite of double-split-ring resonators (DSRRs), which make magnetic permeability negative.
+In their experiments plasma was created using a 2.45 GHz microwave.
+They launched the microwaves with power in the range of $100-200$ W, modulated by a pulse wave at a low frequency and a low duty ratio to detect time evolutions of plasma parameters.
+This way, \citet{iwai2020} performed the measurements at different positions with varying distance from the supporting plate of the DSRRs, and established the enhanced wave transmission in the composite with non-uniform profiles of electron temperature.
+They confirmed that the non-uniformity is due to the magnetic resonant behaviour of the DSRRs at the microscopic level, while their macroscopic manifestation is making the permeability negative, enhancing wave energy transfer inside the composite.}